Howie Long: Personal life

-Long met Diane Addonizio during his freshman year at Villanova; they married in 1982, and they have three sons.
+Long met his future wife Diane Addonizio during his freshman year at Villanova; they married in 1982, and they have three sons.
 The eldest, Chris, is a retired defensive end, who played for the St. Louis Rams, New England Patriots, and Philadelphia Eagles, winning two Super Bowls in his own right.
 The middle son, Kyle, is a guard who played for the Chicago Bears, and played one season for the Kansas City Chiefs after signing with them in March 2021.
 His youngest, Howie Jr., works in player personnel for the Raiders.
 Long is a Roman Catholic.